 The application of annual caps, or the discontinuation of exceptions to the annual caps, could have an adverse effect on our rehabilitation therapy revenue.
-The exceptions to these caps were extended through the remainder of calendar year 2015 and for all of calendar year 2016 and 2017.
+Most recently, the therapy cap exception was extended through December 31, 2017 pursuant to MACRA.

 Our hospice operating subsidiaries are subject to annual Medicare caps calculated by Medicare.
 If such caps were to be exceeded by any of our hospice providers, our business and consolidated financial condition, results of operations and cash flows could be materially adversely affected.